AconCavy/SnippetBuilder/README.md

 ## Requirement

-- .NET Core 3.1.x
+- .NET 6.0

 ### Application runtimes

-The released applications are framework-dependent on .NET Core 3.1, targeting Windows x64, Linux x64, and macOS x64.
+The released applications are framework-dependent on .NET 6.0, targeting Windows x64, Linux x64, and macOS x64.

 ## Command line with arguments